 What we don’t: Very heavy and very expensive.

-If you’re in search of one large rack to rule them all—or you just have a lot of friends—then the Recon Gen2 R6 is worth a serious look.
+For group rides, tour companies, or if you simply want to maximize your carrying capacity, Recon’s Gen2 R6 is worth a serious look.
 This unique hitch-mounted rack takes a different approach to carrying bikes: its “baskets” hold the front wheel high while the rest of the bike hangs below.
-The standard baskets are able to carry 24- to 29-inch wheeled bikes, and the rack can accommodate fat bikes and 20-inch kids’ bikes with different attachments (sold separately).
+The standard baskets are able to carry 24- to 29-inch-wheeled bikes, and the rack can accommodate fat bikes and 20-inch kids’ bikes with different attachments (sold separately).
 The main advantage to the Recon’s design is that you can carry up to six bikes at once, and the vertical hanging position keeps them relatively stable and close to the back of the vehicle.

 See the Recon Racks Gen2 R6